mach-composer/mach-composer-cli/docs/src/topics/architecture/tenancy.md

 ## Cloud provider tenancy

-Cloud provider tenancy is aimend at partitioning the platform to a level where certain resources are grouped together logically, and securely.
-Structuring this suffifient, will allow you to scale the platform across many users and (3rd) parties working on it, while limiting the 'attack surface' in case any environment would be compromised.
+Cloud provider tenancy is aimed at partitioning the platform to a level where certain resources are grouped together logically, and securely.
+Structuring this sufficient, will allow you to scale the platform across many users and (3rd) parties working on it, while limiting the 'attack surface' in case any environment would be compromised.